-Invest to learn from other cake professionals in the industry.
+Invest to learn from other, cake professionals in the industry.

-So Learn from the experience and knowledge of those that teach.
+So, Learn from the experience and knowledge of those that teach.
 Earlier people had to physically go to day courses to learn cake decorating.
 Now you can do it online.
 Lots of courses and learning schools are available for those who want to learn and improve their skills.

-If you do have the opportunity – take a course where you get to do a hands on work under the guidance of a professional.
-There is no easier way to learn then in class where an expert holds your hand and shows you the how to.
+If you do have the opportunity – take a course where you get to do hands-on work under the guidance of a professional.
+There is no easier way to learn than in a class where an expert holds your hand and shows you the how-to.

 Is it necessary to invest?